-Jay: Right, they're being contextually targeted.
-We're looking at the metadata in the videos.
+Jay: Right, they’re being contextually targeted.
+We’re looking at the metadata in the videos.
 You make an interesting point.
-We've announced the ability to use our Video Targeting Tool, and we have a large team here that's working to make it a great experience all around.
-What we've rolled out is the ability to target Promoted Videos [with placement selection.]
-So you'll be able to fully use contextual targeting, but you'll also be able to hand-select a few videos, a few channels, a few categories – depending on how broad or narrow you want to go – and say "I want my video to run 'here'," and bid on those specific channels, categories, or videos.
+We’ve announced the ability to use our Video Targeting Tool, and we have a large team here that’s working to make it a great experience all around.
+What we’ve rolled out is the ability to target Promoted Videos So you’ll be able to fully use contextual targeting, but you’ll also be able to hand-select a few videos, a few channels, a few categories – depending on how broad or narrow you want to go – and say “I want my video to run ‘here’,” and bid on those specific channels, categories, or videos.

 ReelSEO: It seems that the only channels you can target are those of partners of YouTube.
 Maybe that’s because those are the only ones that are being monetized?

 Jay: Correct.
 At YouTube, we monetize a fraction of the total views.
 We make sure that the “uploader” of videos has the ability to make a decision on whether the ads serve on their pages; and has the ability to either be a part of video targeting or not.

 ReelSEO: Can you insert multiple promoted videos to show up under the same keywords, or is it the usual – one, maximum?